motech/modules/docs/source/ivr.rst

             Select if the provider returns JSON data after placing an outbound call.

         .. [#] Note: no square brackets

+        A configuration can be set as the default configuration from the UI.

 Call Detail Records
 ===================